jarret/onionstudio/README.md

 ### Running the frontend

 The [frontend/](frontend/) directory has the html and javascript of the frontend web page.
-For running with your setup, it will need to be modified to connect to the right websocket host and port (ws://localhost:9000) for example.
+For running with your setup, it will need to be modified to connect to the right websocket host and port (`ws://localhost:9000` for example).

 ### Testing with Art.

 The server can be configured with the `MOCK_ENDPOINT` launch arg to accept payloads from that second endpoint.
-A [test script](test/mock-tlv-png.py) has been provided which can publish valid `htlc_accepted` and `forward_event` payloads with valid pixels to that endpoint based on an arbitrary .png.
+A [test script](test/mock-tlv-png.py) has been provided which can publish valid `htlc_accepted` and `forward_event` payloads with valid pixels to that endpoint based on an arbitrary `.png` image.
 This may be useful for testing that everything works before relying on real LN payments to drive the app.

 ### Using The Clients With A Different Server